albin-johansson/centurion/README.md

 ### Using Centurion
 All of the classes in Centurion reside in the `centurion` namespace.

-Before you can start using components found in the Centurion library, you must initialize the library!
-Here's an example of how you would initialize and subsequently deinitialize the library.
+Before you can start using components found in the Centurion library, you must initialise the library!
+Here's an example of how you would initialise and subsequently close the library.
 ```c++
 // main.cpp